evgenyneu/evgenii.com/blog/_posts/2016-04-16-programming-harmonic-oscillator.md

 <div class='isTextCentered'>
   <img class='isMax200PxWide' src='/image/blog/2016-04-16-programming-harmonic-oscillator/003_0020_general_solution_to_equation_of_motion_harmonic_oscillator.png' alt='General solution to equation of motion for the harmonic oscillator x(t) = Acos(omega t) + Bsin(omega t)'>
 </div>
-where *t* is time and, *A* and *B* are constant terms and 𝜔 (omega) is the *angular frequency* defined by
+where *t* is time and, *A* and *B* are constant terms and &omega; (omega) is the *angular frequency* defined by

 <div class='isTextCentered'>
   <img class='isMax150PxWide' src='/image/blog/2016-04-16-programming-harmonic-oscillator/003_0030_angular_frequency_of_harmonic_oscillator.png' alt='Angular frequency of harmonic oscillator omega = sqrt(k/m)'>
 </div>

-However, instead of this general solution we will use Euler's numerical method of solving the Equation 3 to simulate the movement of the harmonic oscillator.
+However, instead of this general solution we will use a numerical method of solving the Equation 3.

+<h2 id="eulers_method">4.
+Solving the equation of motion numerically with Euler's method</h2>

+At this point we have written the *graphics module* that draws the box and the spring of the harmonic oscillator.

+<a href="/files/2016/04/harmonic_oscillator/02_061_graphics_module.html" target="_blank" class="Button">Demo</a>

+Now we need to write the *physics module* that calculates the position of the box as the time goes by.
+As a reminder, the position is described by a decimal number between *-1* and *1*, where *-1* is the left, *0* is the center and *1* is the right.